 Maybe a better way to put it, these clients have come to major realization; there’s a lot more to creating a successful website than just picking colors on palette or dragging photos and text boxes around the screen.
 Turns out that being given free software doesn’t suddenly transform you into a successful online marketer any more than a free set of woodworking tools will suddenly make you a master carpenter.

 While Web.com and Wix have diminished the intrinsic value of the technical aspects of building a website, smart and successful designers have adapted to add important value in other phases of the online process.
 We’re not just Photoshoppers and coders anymore, we’ve become behavior analysts and researchers.

 These qualities have far more impact on a business’s bottom line than whatever software is used to make a website.
 We understand how to create an online presence built in a way that its target users will find effective and valuable, based on their specific needs.

 Adapting the Approach

 Wait, what’s the difference?
-Well, the Internet is full of millions and millions of zombie websites – a term I use to describe sites that don’t provide their visitors with what they need, nor their owners with any return on investment.
+Well, the Internet is full of millions and millions of zombie websites – sites that don’t provide their visitors with what they need, nor their owners with any return on investment.
 They exist, but don’t provide any value.

 A successful website starts long before any software is opened.
 A good User Experience Designer will spend time early in the process talking with their clients and strategically defining success, both in terms of what the visitor needs, and what the business needs.

 In the end, your website is likely going to be the most important marketing tool your business has.
 It’s the last place you should try to skimp on costs.
 A DIY approach may seem cost-efficient and easy, but in the long run, it’s far more beneficial to your business to hire a professional.
-A good web company will ensure that your site meets the needs of both your business and your visitors, and in turn help your business thrive.
+A professional who specializes in User Experience Design will ensure that your site meets the needs of both your business and your visitors, and in turn help your business thrive.